aa-cc1/VPN/README.md

 _Now the fun begins!
 Its great that you made it into the VM._

-2️⃣Now that we're inside the VM, open up a browser, go to https://protonvpn.com/ and login .
+**2️.** Now that we're inside the VM, open up a browser, go to https://protonvpn.com/ and login .
 Once logged in we are going to download the VPN Client for our operating system in use and begin the installation process and login.
 <p align="center"> <img src="VPN Clients.jpg"/> </p>
 <p> <p align="center"> <img src="Install Proton VPN.png"/> </p>